DataResearchLabs/my_time_tabulator/README.md

 #### 5.4 "R02 - Rollup by Project" Report Interpetation Guide
-The rollup by project report is a short (1 row per project) summary of where the time went measured by Project.<br>
+The "Rollup by Project" report is a short (1 row per project) summary of where the time went measured by Project.<br>
 <img src="img/img_20_report2_rollup_project.png" width="726">